 False negative results can be stressful part of your initial steps in pregnancy.
 You’re sure that you’re pregnant because you recently had a positive pregnancy test, but now a few weeks later, you see a faint line or no line at all.
 Should you worry?

-If you take a pregnancy test after about five weeks into your pregnancy, you might experience the hook effect.
+If you take a pregnancy test after about week five of pregnancy, you might experience a type of false negative called the hook effect.
 To explain why this happens, this post will cover how a pregnancy test works, what the hook effect is, and what you can do.

 How does a home pregnancy test work?